dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner-v3.0.md

 This section builds on the Hello World sample to demonstrate how to configure **DDS**, typically by adjusting the `DocumentScannerConfig` object.

-### `DocumentScannerConfig` Overview
+### DocumentScannerConfig Overview

-[`DocumentScannerConfig`](https://www.dynamsoft.com/mobile-web-capture/docs/api/document-scanner.html#documentscannerconfig) is the primary configuration object for customizing **DDS**.
+`DocumentScannerConfig` is the primary configuration object for customizing **DDS**.
 It includes the following properties:

 1. `license`: The license key.
 2. `container`: The HTML container for the entire workflow.
 If not specified (like in the Hello World Sample), one is created automatically.
-3. `showCorrectionView`: Configures whether or not to show `DocumentCorrectionView`.
+3. `showCorrectionView`: Configures where or not to show `DocumentCorrectionView`.
-4. `showResultView`: Configures whether or not to show `DocumentResultView`.
+4. `showResultView`: Configures where or not to show `DocumentResultView`.
 5. `scannerViewConfig`: Configures the main scanner view with the following properties:
    1. `container`: The HTML container for the `DocumentScannerView`.
    2. `cameraEnhancerUIPath`: Path to the UI definition file (.html) for the `DocumentScannerView`.
-   3. `enableAutoCropMode`: sets the default Auto-Crop mode.
-   4. `enableSmartCaptureMode`: sets the default Smart Capture mode.
-   5. `scanRegion`: sets the scan region within the viewfinder for document scanning.
-   6. `minVerifiedFramesForSmartCapture`: sets minimum number of camera frames to detect document boundaries on Smart Capture mode.
-   7. `showSubfooter`: sets the visibility of the mode selector menu.
-   8. `showPoweredByDynamsoft`: sets the visibility of the Dynamsoft branding message.
 6. `correctionViewConfig`: Configures the document correction view.
    1. `container`: The HTML container for the `DocumentCorrectionView`.
    2. `toolbarButtonsConfig`: Configures the appearance and labels of the buttons for the `DocumentCorrectionView` UI.